Cookies ahead

 • Change billing for apps

 The most important part of the client feature is separation of concerns.
-When the website goes down because of service issues with us, we - not you the developer - need to face the client.
-For that, we have the service level agreement with your client directly.
-And when your client forgets to pay the hosting fees or to update the payment credentials, it's our job to run after the money.
+When the website goes down due to service issues, fortrabbit faces the client directly, not the developer.
+We maintain the service level agreement with the client.
+If the client forgets to pay hosting fees or update payment credentials, fortrabbit handles the billing follow-up.